openorch/openorch/docs-source/docs/built-in-services/registry-svc.md

 # Registry Svc

-The registry service is designed to maintain a database of services, service instances and nodes.
+The registry service is designed to maintain a database of service definitions, service instances and nodes.

-Its responsibilities include gathering information about:

-- Nodes: each OpenOrch server registers itself as a node, which roughly correlates to a physical machine

 > This page is a high level overview of the `Registry Svc`.
 For more details, please see the [Registry Svc API documentation](/docs/openorch/register-instance).